vicoslab/dis_tutorial5/README.md

 After it is connected, you need to adjust the ROS_DOMAIN_ID to match the one written on the robot, and switch `RMW_IMPLEMENTATION` to `rmw_cyclonedds_cpp`.

 The Cyclone middleware requires [an xml config](cyclonedds.xml), specified as the `CYCLONEDDS_URI` envrionment variable.
+For more info about the cyclone config, [see here](https://iroboteducation.github.io/create3_docs/setup/xml-config/), you might need to specify the network interface explicitly if using multiple ones e.g. `<NetworkInterface name="wlan0" />`.

 ![domain](figs/domain.png)
 *The sticker with the ROS_DOMAIN_ID, different for each robot